-165 The microstructural analysis of 'zoned' uraninite shows lattice rotation/dislocations tied to 166 preferential slip systems, low-angle boundaries and areas of high-strain.
-All these microstructures 167 correlate with directions/traces of chemical heterogeneity in the grain, i.e., (Pb+ Σ REY)-zonation, pores, 168 inclusions and (bornite ± fluorite)-infilled cracks.
-The correlation between lattice rotation about the 169 $\langle 1\bar{1}0 \rangle$ direction on $\{001\}\langle 1\bar{1}0 \rangle$ slip system and the majority of tilt traces on the IPF map (Fig. 1d) 170 indicates that accumulation of dislocations and pile-up defects are attributable to the low-temperature 171 slip system in UO2 (Boyle et al., 1998; Kelly et al., 2012).
-Such a system is active during superimposed 172 alteration since it is controlled by directions different to the grain orientation.
+The microstructural analysis of zoned uraninite shows lattice rotation/dislocations tied to preferential slip systems, low-angle boundaries, and areas of high strain.
+All these microstructures correlate with directions/traces of chemical heterogeneity in the grain, i.e., (Pb+ $\Sigma$ REY)-zonation, pores, inclusions, and (bornite $\pm$ fluorite)-infilled cracks.
+The correlation between lattice rotation about the $\langle 1\overline{10} \rangle$ direction on $\{001\}\langle 1\overline{10} \rangle$ slip system and the majority of tilt traces on the IPF map (Fig. 1d) indicates that accumulation of dislocations and pile-up defects are attributable to the low-temperature slip system in UO2 (Boyle et al. 1998; Kelly et al. 2012).
+Such a system is active during superimposed alteration since it is controlled by directions different to the grain orientation.

-Lattice distortion, coincident with directions parallel to {201} and {021} faces of sector zoning (indicated by dashed lines on Fig. 1d), and also with the orientation of infilled fractures, is highest in areas of high-stored strain accommodated by an increase in the abundance of low-angle boundaries (misorientation profile on the GROD map; Fig. 2).
-Therefore, fracturing of uraninite could be considered the result of strain hardening by dislocation pile-up along chemical boundaries that impede dislocation glide and prohibit recovery.
-This is plausible since there is a considerable amount of strain energy stored in the region around a dislocation (Kelly et al., 2012).
+Lattice distortion, coincident with directions parallel to {201} and {021} faces of sector zoning (indicated by dashed lines on Fig. 1d), and also with the orientation of infilled fractures, is highest in areas of high stored strain accommodated by an increase in the abundance of low-angle boundaries (Fig. 2b).
+Therefore, fracturing of uraninite could be considered a result of strain hardening by dislocation pile-up along chemical boundaries that impede dislocation glide and prohibit recovery.
+This is plausible since a considerable amount of strain energy is stored in the region around a dislocation (Kelly et al. 2012).

-Any distortions to the crystal lattice within the diffracting volume are recorded by IQ, and can be 180 used as a qualitative indicator of sample microstructure (e.g., variable crystallographic orientations; 181 grain boundaries; chemical variability; impurities; porosity; Reddy et al., 2007).
-Correlation between 182 183 chemical heterogeneity and sample microstructure is observed from the diffuse patterns recorded from the (Pb+ Σ REY)-low, high-U sectors on the IQ maps (orange regions in Fig. 3).
-Such areas should 184 display brighter patterns due to the higher atomic scattering effect produced by heavier elements 185 (Wright and Nowell, 2006), but the presence of μm to sub- μm -scale inclusions/pores as dense fields 186 instead induces diffuse diffraction patterns and thus lowers IQ.
-187
+Any distortions to the crystal lattice within the diffracting volume are recorded by IQ and can be used as a qualitative indicator of sample microstructure (e.g., variable crystallographic orientations; grain boundaries; chemical variability; impurities; porosity; Reddy et al. 2007).
+Correlation between chemical heterogeneity and sample microstructure is observed from the diffuse patterns recorded from the (Pb+ $\Sigma$ REY)-low, high-U sectors on the IQ maps (orange regions in Fig. 3 and Fig. A2, Appendix 2).
+Such areas should display brighter patterns due to the higher atomic scattering effect produced by heavier elements (Wright and Nowell 2006), but the presence of micrometer- to submicrometer-scale inclusions/pores as dense fields instead induces diffuse diffraction patterns and thus lowers IQ.